openharmony/multimedia_camera_standard/README.md

     }
 ```

 6. Create a Preview Output with Surface obtained from Window Manager to render on display.
+The preview width and Height can be configured as per the supported resolutions which are 640x480 or 832x480.
 And to save to a file, can follow the step to create Surface and register listerner for buffer updates mentioned in capture photo.
 ```
+    int32_t previewWidth = 640;
+    int32_t previewHeight = 480;
-    sptr<CaptureOutput> previewOutput = camManagerObj->CreatePreviewOutput(previewSurface);
+    sptr<CaptureOutput> previewOutput = camManagerObj->CreateCustomPreviewOutput(previewSurface, previewWidth, previewHeight);
     if (previewOutput == nullptr) {
         MEDIA_ERR_LOG("Failed to create preview output");
         return previewOutput;